onurkaraman/perseus/README.md

 - **Load a JavaScript translation of the Python 'built-in' types, functions, etc.**

   We need to do this because these are Python-implementation-dependent.
-In CPython (the default implementation of Python), these are written in C (no kidding!), so we *can't* translate these over using PythonScript.
+In CPython (the default implementation of Python), these are written in C (no kidding!), so we *can't* translate these over using Perseus.

 ## What's left